Blogs

 Chania is one of the most enchanting towns on Crete.
 Smaller than the capital in Heraklion, it's the hub of the westernmost portion of the island and even has its own airport.
 Don't skip it and go straight for the beaches, though.
 The whole place arcs around a postcard-perfect harbour where the silhouette of a slender Venetian lighthouse looms over the remains of Byzantine port cellars and taverna bars that forever buzz with life.
 Dive behind the water's edge and you'll find fantastic eateries like Tamam hidden in a maze of back alleys that oozes atmosphere.

-Dine on Cretan food
+Dine on Cretan Food

 Cretan food is proudly different to the food of Greece as a whole.
 Influenced by the Ottomans, the Cyclades isles, North Africa, the Venetians, and the rugged backcountry of the island itself, it's a mishmash of spices and herbs and simple cooking that's difficult not to love.
 A new breed of modern taverna has started serving Crete's staples in Chania and Heraklion – Tamam, To Koutourouki, Tasting Crete.
 Be sure to visit one of those to sample the light dakos breads with white cheese, the stewed highland greens, the Cretan cheese pies and smoked pork.
 Mouth = watering.

-The best beaches in Crete
+The Best Beaches in Crete

 Our Crete travel guide has a myriad of beaches to pick from, but we've whittled it down to just five spots that are sure to take your breath away…